akingry/PHash-Pi-OTP-Toolkit/README.md

 # PHash-Pi-OTP-Toolkit

-**Short Description:** A client-side, single-HTML file tool for one-time pad (OTP) inspired encryption/decryption, deriving its cryptographic pad from a perceptual image hash (pHash), a user-defined passphrase, and an embedded segment of the digits of Pi.
+A client-side, single-HTML file tool for one-time pad (OTP) inspired encryption/decryption, deriving its cryptographic pad from a perceptual image hash (pHash), a user-defined passphrase, and an embedded segment of the digits of Pi.

 ---